rfelipesilva/jupyternotebook-IBGEAreasAnalysis-python38/data/.ipynb_checkpoints/README-checkpoint.md

 # Where does this come from?
 The data used in this analysis is coming from [IBGE](https://www.ibge.gov.br/pt/inicio.html), the IBGE is the public institute in charge of provide geographic and statistics information for Brazil.

-# What exactly is the data used in where can I find it?
+# What exactly is the data used and where can I find it?
 ## BR_Municipios_2020.shp
 - **This is a shapefile with municipalities polygons from Brazil**
 - **Fields**: